thearkamitra/3DVision_SemanticSFM/README.md

 The overall method needs masks.
 The masks are stored as pkl file which can be generated from the segmentation model.
 You can download the weights that have been used from here: [weights link](https://github.com/ayoolaolafenwa/PixelLib/releases/download/1.3/deeplabv3_xception65_ade20k.h5).
 Once the masks are generated, put the masks folder into the South-Building path.

+Pixellib BatchNormalization may not always show expected behaviour.
+Add the following line to the site package for semantic labelling incase the issue occurs:
+'''
+from tensorflow.keras.layers import BatchNormalization
+'''
 ## 5. Notebook
 Open the Jupyter Notebook to run the code.